Aravindraprasad/Image-classification-VGG19/README.md

 Image_classification_VGG19

 # Description
-Image Classification project were user inputs a image and gets output as what image contains with confidence chart
+Image Classification project where the user inputs an image and receives the output of what the image contains along with a confidence chart.
+Make sure to read the comments in the instruction file, which are commented on top.

 ## Screenshots